Gary Loizzo

 Gary Alexander Loizzo (August 16, 1945 – January 16, 2016) was an American guitarist, singer, recording engineer, and record producer.
-He is best known for being the lead singer with The American Breed.
+He is best known for being the lead singer with the American Breed.

-Biography
+The American Breed

 Gary Loizzo formed a band called Gary & The Knight Lites while he was still in high school in 1961.
 The band recorded a number of songs before the name was changed to The American Breed in 1967.

-Loizzo was the lead singer of The American Breed, which had several hit records in 1967-1968, including the million-selling single "Bend Me, Shape Me", and two other top 40 Billboard singles "Green Light" and "Step out of your Mind" and other top 100 hits.
+Loizzo was the lead singer of The American Breed, which had several hit records in 1967–1968, including the #1 million-selling single "Bend Me, Shape Me", and two other top 40 Billboard singles "Green Light" and "Step out of your Mind" and other top 100 hits.